-Working with the Board of Directors, and led by President and Chief Executive Officer Kathy MacNeil, the Executive Team is responsible for meeting the health needs of the population we serve in an effective and sustainable way.
+Working with the Board of Directors, and led by President and Chief Executive Officer Kathy MacNeil, the Executive Leadership Team is responsible for meeting the health needs of the people living in the Island Health region in an effective and sustainable way.

 How we are organized